Adam Bomb

 Adam Bomb (born Adam Brenner, 14 August 1963) is an American guitarist who worked with artists like TKO, Black 'N Blue, Steel Pulse, John Paul Jones, and Michael Monroe.
-His stage name is a play on the name Atom Bomb.
+His stage name is obviously a play on the name Atom Bomb.

 Early

 In 1979, Adam Bomb and future Queensrÿche frontman Geoff Tate started a cover band called Tyrant.
 Later, Bomb joined the band TKO, with who he recorded the album In Your Face.
 In 1982, Bomb flew to LA and unsuccessfully auditioned for Kiss.
 He then moved to Hollywood and shared an apartment with Jeffrey Isbell (better known as Izzy Stradlin).
 He met neighbor, Tommy Thayer, a guitarist for the band Movie Star (which later evolved into Black N' Blue), who came up with the original idea that he should call his act 'Adam Bomb'.
 Movie Star opened for TKO at The Showbox in 1983.
 Adam recorded his first demos with producer Rick Keefer while playing gigs with Steeler as a replacement.
 One year later, Bomb recorded songs with drummer Chuck Ruff and bassist Cliff Williams of AC/DC, and finally finished his album Fatal Attraction.